SCOLIOSIS, complex SPINE & REVISION SURGERY AT OUR

 AT OUR Dallas TX Scoliosis and Spine Office

-We are a member of the Scoliosis Research Society (SRS).
-This society is an international society that was founded in 1966 with 35 members.
-It has gained recognition as one of the world’s premier spine societies.
-The SRS has maintained a commitment to research and education in the field of spinal deformities.
+Because scoliosis is one of our specialties, we are a member of the Scoliosis Research Society (SRS).
+Furthermore, this society is an international society that was founded in 1966 with 35 members.
+Since then and over time, it has gained recognition as one of the world’s premier spine societies.
+Overall, the SRS has maintained a commitment to research and education in the field of spinal deformities.

 CT scan of thoracic spine